turingschool/curriculum/source/projects/battleship.markdown

 #### Add a Command Line Wrapper

-Create an executable script that allows the user to just run `mastermind` from their terminal without directly executing Ruby.
+Create an executable script that allows the user to just run `battleship` from their terminal without directly executing Ruby.

 #### Build a Gem

-Wrap your code into a Ruby gem and publish it on Rubygems.org with a name like `mastermind-jcasimir` based on your GitHub user name.
+Wrap your code into a Ruby gem and publish it on Rubygems.org with a name like `battleship-jcasimir` based on your GitHub user name.

-### Other Ideas
-* Add a `history` instruction to the gameplay which can be called before entering a guess and it'll display all previous guesses and results in a compact form
-* Visual Interface - add colors and ASCII graphics to make a more compelling visual experience
-* Two-Player Mode - Add a game mode where players alternate guesses and whoever gets the sequence right first wins.
-Consider having their guesses hidden.

 ## Evaluation Rubric